By: Paul H. Dworkin, MD

 I have also come to conclude that our efforts to successfully address seemingly overwhelming and ubiquitous contemporary problems are ultimately predicated on the extent to which we strengthen families’ capacity to promote their children’s healthy development.
 I invite you to consider the extent to which our current challenges may be mitigated by strengthening families’ protective factors: family resiliency, concrete support in times of need, social connections, understanding of children’s development and parenting practices, and children’s social and emotional development.
 I no longer wonder as to the interconnectedness of my roles across multiple organizations.
 The unifying factor is the extent to which all interventions must engage and strengthen families.
 In fact, we will only succeed by ensuring that our efforts are collaborative and synergistic.

-Building from Strong Roots
+Building from a Strong Foundation

 Founded in 1910 and headquartered in New York City, the celebrated mission of the NUL is to, “enable African Americans to secure economic self-reliance, parity, power and civil rights.”
 NUL experienced tremendous growth in the 1960’s when its executive director, civil rights leader Whitney Young Jr., championed racial integration and African-American economic empowerment.
 Over decades, the target population of the NUL has broadened beyond its historical mission as it strives to promote economic empowerment in order to elevate the standard of living for all in historically-underserved urban communities and close the equity gap which exists for African Americans and other ethnic communities.
 The NUL’s commitment to organizational diversity is exemplified by its current leaders, president Marc Morial and board chair Michael Neidorff.
 Morial is a nationally prominent political and civic leader who served as mayor of New Orleans, Louisiana, from 1994 to 2002.
 He grew up in the city’s Seventh Ward, the son of New Orleans’ first African-American mayor.
 Neirdorff is a Fortune magazine ranked corporate chieftain who is chairman of the board, chief executive officer, president and chairman of the compliance committee of Centene Corporation, described as a “managed care behemoth” with headquarters in St. Louis.